secretgraph/secretgraph/README.md

 ## Security concept

-The idea is, that data can be stored on limitted trustworthy servers.
+The idea is, that data can be stored on limited trustworthy servers.
 Missing patches should ideally not affect the security For this we have two defense mechanism